Are you someone with a darker skin tone who is curious if laser hair therapy can help you restore your hair?

 The short answer is laser hair growth therapy DOES work for people with dark skin.
 Best of all, you may even see better results than people with fairer complexions!
-(Just check out these before-and-after photos for a few examples.
+Just check out these before-and-after photos for a few examples.
 And here for some videos

 So where do these misconceptions come from?
 And why will people with dark skin potentially benefit even more from using the Theradome for hair growth?

 To answer these questions, we need to understand what the Fitzpatrick scale is.